tranlg99/L4_project/meetings/meeting8.md

     (4): Conv2d(512, 21, kernel_size=(1, 1), stride=(1, 1))
   )
 ```
 Do we replace the whole classifier layer or just classifier[4]?
+We need to get rid of Dropout layer (3) and replace Conv2d with Conv2d(512, 2, ...)

 In this case, output should be torch.Size([1, N*N, 2]).
 So we need to replace the last layer with something like torch.flatten(x, 1)? then nn.Linear(input_size, output_size)? and will need to tune the weights in this layer.